Boundary and Hearing Independent Broadcasts in Graphs and Trees: Introduction

-In Section 4, by considering a transformation from independent sets to boundary independent broadcasts on graphs, we observe that determining whether $\alpha_{bn}(G)\geq k$ for a given integer $k$ is NP-Complete.
-In Section 5, we investigate the maximum boundary independence number of trees and determine $\alpha_{bn}(G)$ exactly for families of caterpillars.
-Open problems and directions for further research are discussed in Section 6.
+In Section 7, by considering a transformation from independent sets to boundary independent broadcasts on graphs, we observe that determining whether $\alpha_{bn}(G)\geq k$ for a given integer $k$ is NP-Complete.
+In Section 8, we investigate the maximum boundary independence number of trees and determine $\alpha_{bn}(G)$ exactly for families of caterpillars.

+We continue our study of maximum boundary independence broadcasts in trees in Section 9.
+Using a method similar to the proof technique employed by Bessy and Rautenbach in \cite{bessy}, we derive an $O(n^9)$ time algorithm to determine $\alpha_{bn}(T)$ for a given tree $T$.